-Archaeological sites are vulnerable to loss or damage both from natural processes and from land use or development.
-There is a need for more investigation, recording, and interpretation of information, and protection of archaeological and cultural sites on the Islands.
-All activities undertaken on the Islands must comply with the requirements of the Heritage New Zealand Pouhere Taonga Act 2014, in relation to the protection of archaeological sites and as-yet-undiscovered archaeological deposits.
-Consideration should be given to interpretation of the history and archaeology of the Islands.
+There is a need for more investigation, recording and proactive protection of archaeological and cultural sites on the Islands.
+Consideration should also be given to interpretation of the history and archaeology of the Islands.

-Accidental Discovery
+Accidental discovery

-There is a high risk of accidental discovery occurring on the Islands.
-An accidental find is when taonga, kōiwi or wāhi tapu are revealed e.g. through earthworks or erosion.
-The Accidental Discovery Protocol advised by Tiakina te Taiao and Iwi Trusts is to be used in these instances, to mitigate any damage to and/or fossicking of these culturally sensitive sites.
+There is a high risk of accidental discovery of cultural material occurring on the Islands.
+An accidental find is when an unrecorded archaeological site, taonga, kōiwi or wāhi tapu is revealed (e.g. through earthworks or erosion).
+Iwi are included in the process when unrecorded archaeological sites are discovered.